sfigg/commercialization-public/customize/enterprise/shell-launcher.md

 You can also configure Shell Launcher to launch different shell applications for different users or user groups.

-> [!IMPORTANT]
-> There are a few exceptions:
+There are a few exceptions to the applications and executables you can use as a custom shell:

-> * You cannot the following executable as a custom shell: `C:\\Windows\\System32\\Eshell.exe`.
+* You cannot the following executable as a custom shell: `C:\\Windows\\System32\\Eshell.exe`.
 Using Eshell.exe as the default shell will result in a blank screen after user signs in.
-> * You cannot use a Universal Windows app as a custom shell.
+* You cannot use a Universal Windows app as a custom shell.
-> * You cannot use an application that launches a different process and exits as a custom shell.
+* You cannot use an application that launches a different process and exits as a custom shell.
 For example, you cannot specify **write.exe** in Shell Launcher.
 Shell Launcher launches a custom shell and monitors the process to identify when the custom shell exits. **Write.exe** creates a 32-bit wordpad.exe process and exits.
 Because Shell Launcher is not aware of the newly created wordpad.exe process, Shell Launcher will take action based on the exit code of **Write.exe**, and restart the custom shell.

 Shell Launcher processes the **Run** and **RunOnce** registry keys before starting the custom shell, so your custom shell doesn’t need to handle the automatic startup of other applications and services.